georgbuechner/dissonance/README.md

 ## Acknowledgements
-I explicitly want to thank all the great developers who help develop the awesome libraries that make `dissonance` possible:
+I explicitly want to thank all the great developers who help write and maintain the awesome libraries makeing `dissonance` possible:
 - [aubio](https://github.com/aubio/aubio) the fantastic library for analysing audio.
 - [miniaudio](https://github.com/aubio/aubio), which grants the possibility
   to acctually *play* audio-files.
 - [lyra](https://github.com/bfgroup/Lyra) the beautiful command line argument parser.
-- [catch2](https://github.com/catchorg/Catch2), although I apologize for not having written enough tests for this project so far!
+- [catch2](https://github.com/catchorg/Catch2) (although I apologize for not having written enough tests for this project so far!)
 - [nlohmann/json](https://github.com/catchorg/Catch2), the insanely good
   json-library (which probably everyone is using?)
 - [spdlog](https://github.com/catchorg/Catch2), a great logging library.